-- The College prohibits sexual harassment, including sexual violence, domestic violence, dating violence, stalking, other violence or threats of violence, and will offer resources to any victims/survivors of such violence while taking administrative and conduct action regarding any accused individual within the jurisdiction of the College. - Relevant definitions including, but not limited to, the definitions of sexual violence and consent. - Policies apply equally to all students regardless of sexual orientation, gender identity, or gender expression. - The role of the Title IX Coordinator, College Police/Campus Security, and other relevant offices that address violence prevention and response. - Awareness of violence, its impact on victims/survivors and their friends and family, and its long-term effects. - The Students' Bill of Rights and Sexual Violence Response Policy, including: - o How to report sexual violence and other crimes confidentially, and/or to College officials, campus law enforcement and security, and local law enforcement. - How to obtain services and support. - Bystander intervention and the importance of taking action, when one can safely do so, to prevent violence. - The protections of the Policy for Alcohol and/or Drug Use Amnesty in Sexual and Interpersonal Violence Cases. - Risk assessment and reduction including, but not limited to, steps that potential victims/survivors and potential assailants and bystanders to violence can take to lower the incidence of sexual violence. - Consequences and sanctions for individuals who commit these violations.
+- The College prohibits sexual harassment, including sexual violence, domestic violence, dating violence, stalking, other violence or threats of violence, and will offer resources to any victims/survivors of such violence while taking administrative and conduct action regarding any accused individual within the jurisdiction of the College. - Relevant definitions including, but not limited to, the definitions of sexual violence and consent. - Policies apply equally to all students regardless of sexual orientation, gender identity, or gender expression. - The role of the Title IX Coordinator, College Police/Campus Security, and other relevant offices that address violence prevention and response. - Awareness of violence, its impact on victims/survivors, their friends/family, & long-term effects. - The Students' Bill of Rights and Sexual Violence Response Policy, including: - How to report sexual violence and other crimes confidentially, and/or to College officials, campus law enforcement and security, and local law enforcement. - How to obtain services and support. - Bystander intervention & the importance of taking action, when safe to do so, to prevent violence. - The protections Alcohol and/or Drug Use Amnesty in Sexual/Interpersonal Violence Policy. - Risk assessment & reduction including, but not limited to, steps that potential victims/survivors and potential assailants and bystanders to violence can take to lower incidence of sexual violence. - Consequences and sanctions for individuals who commit these violations.

 The College will use multiple methods to educate students about sexual violence prevention.
-The College will provide training general and specific training in domestic violence, dating violence, stalking and sexual assault prevention and shall conduct a campaign that complies with the Violence Against Women Act, 20 U.S.C.
-1092(f), to educate the student population.
+The College will provide training general and specific training in domestic violence, dating violence, stalking and sexual assault prevention and shall conduct a campaign that complies with the Violence Against Women Act to educate the student population.
 They shall, as appropriate, provide or expand specific training to include groups such as international students, students that are also employees, and online and distance education students.
 They shall also provide specific training to members of groups that the College identifies as high-risk populations.

-Further, the College will require that student leaders and officers of registered/recognized student organizations and those seeking recognition complete training on domestic violence, dating violence, sexual assault, and stalking prevention prior to receiving recognition or registration and require studentathletes to complete training in domestic violence, dating violence, sexual assault, and stalking prior to participating in intercollegiate athletics.
+Further, the College will require student leaders and officers of registered/recognized student organizations and those seeking recognition complete training on domestic violence, dating violence, sexual assault, and stalking prevention prior to receiving recognition or registration and require student-athletes to complete training in domestic violence, dating violence, sexual assault, and stalking prior to participating in intercollegiate athletics.